Developing STAR policy and procedures

 - support students to explore career pathways and help them make informed decisions about their schooling and future work or study.

-The Curriculum Leader or STAR Coordinator ensures that the school has STAR operational policies and procedures, and formally reviews them at least every 2 years in consultation with the Principal.
+The Curriculum Leader or STAR Coordinator ensures that the school has STAR operational policies and procedures, and formally reviews them at least every two years in consultation with the Principal.

 Policies and procedures should align with other secondary-tertiary initiatives including Gateway and Secondary-Tertiary programmes (STPs), for example Trades Academies.